 - File charges of violation against the disruptive student with the Office of Student Conduct

 There may be times in a student’s academic career when an unexpected medical or mental health condition interferes with the student’s ability to complete their course work.
-When this happens students can contact the Office of Accessibility to discuss the option of a medical withdrawal.
+When this happens students can contact Auburn Cares to discuss the option of a medical withdrawal.
 A medical withdrawal is appropriate when, by recommendation of a licensed health care provider, a student cannot continue enrollment in any of his/her courses because of serious physical and/or psychological illness.
 Because serious health conditions usually impact all course, most requests for a medical withdrawal result in a medical resignation.
 A medical withdrawal results in 0 credit hours for a semester.